tibetan-nlp/annodoc/index.md

 but abbreviating them to one character.
 As for closed class words, we include only those categories - determiners, numerals, and pronouns - which can "head" a noun phrase in the absence of a head noun.
-Other closed class categories - such as adpositions - never occur on their own, and therefore for the purposes of predicate-argument annotation, their tags may be omitted from the user interface.
+Other closed class categories - such as case markers (ADP) - never occur on their own, and therefore for the purposes of predicate-argument annotation, their tags may be omitted from the user interface.